JakeGWater/vpifg.com/source/guides/unreal-ocio.rst

                  │   Queue    │          └──────┘
                  └────────────┘

-Unreal uses sRGB Linear internally, but from the above diagram it will also need to convert from and into sRGB, and ACEScg.
+Unreal uses sRGB-Linear internally, but from the above diagram it will also need to convert from and into sRGB, and ACEScg.

 OCIO makes converting between color spaces easy.
 In short OCIO is: